emmanueltouzery/blog/posts/2018-04-05-prelude-type-guards.md

 ## What are type guards

+### Predicates

 To begin with, predicates are functions returning booleans.
-For instance:
+For instance, this implementation of `isPositive` is a predicate:

     function isPositive(x: number): boolean { return x >= 0; }